UWFosterIT/node-uwsws/README.md

     gulp coverage

-Runs generates code coverage report to ``coverage`` that can be sent to Code Climate etc.
+Generates code coverage report to ``./coverage`` that can be sent to Code Climate etc.

 ## To Do